Alex Call Player Props: Nationals vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks' 4.37 team ERA ranks 19th among all league pitching staffs.
+- The Diamondbacks' 4.33 team ERA ranks 19th across all MLB pitching staffs.

-- Diamondbacks pitchers combine to allow 71 total home runs at a clip of 1.2 per game (to rank 19th in the league).
+- Diamondbacks pitchers combine to surrender 71 total home runs at a clip of 1.1 per game (to rank 18th in baseball).

 © 2023 Data Skrive.
 All rights reserved.